Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 Archaeological sites are often off-grid.
 A drone with a 20-minute flight time requires many batteries.
 Drones with 45+ minutes of endurance reduce logistical burdens.
 High-altitude environments reduce air density.

 This forces motors to spin faster.
-Batteries drain 20–30% quicker in these conditions.
+High-altitude archaeological surveys reduce drone battery efficiency because thinner air forces motors to work harder during mountainous mapping missions.
 Cold weather causes a voltage sag.
 Battery warmers are essential for high-latitude work.

 Payload Capacity for Specialized Sensors